smoochy/episeerr/docs/global_storage_gate_guide.md

 - Example: `14` = New episodes have 2 weeks to be watched or deleted
 - Use for: Staying current, preventing backlog

+### Grace Period Scope (New!)

+By default, grace timers apply to the entire series - watching ANY episode resets the timer for all kept episodes.

+For **multi-viewer households** (e.g., one person watching Season 1 while another watches Season 2), you can set **Grace Period Scope: Per Season** to track each season independently.

+- **Per Series** (default): Simple, traditional behavior.
+One timer for the whole show.
+- **Per Season**: Each season has its own grace timer.
+Perfect when different people watch different seasons.

 ### Dormant (Abandoned Series)

 - **Days before complete series cleanup**